 People with dementia may no longer recognize themselves in a mirror and may think they have a new friend. … More When Persons with Dementia “Friend” Themselves

+Members of minority groups who are at higher risk for diabetes and high blood pressure are at higher risk for vascular dementia.
 Vascular dementia may show up suddenly, after a stroke.
 It may also show up slowly as a result of years of heart and blood vessel disease.

 … More Meet the Dementias: Vascular Dementia

 Care partners for persons living with dementia need a back-up plan.
 There needs to be someone who can temporarily or permanently care for the person living with dementia.
 Best to plan for the situation now, rather than scramble under difficult situations.
 Medical Emergencies Care partners are familiar with medical emergencies involving their loved one.
 But … More Dementia Care Partners: Do You Have a Back-Up Plan?